rsdoiel/antennaApp/antenna.1.md

 set in the YAML file.

 port
-: (optional, default: 8000) The localhost port for the "view" action
+: (optional, default: 8000) The on host to listen on when running the "preview" action

+host
+: (optional, default is localhost) The hostname to use with port when running the "preview" action.

 htdocs
 : (optional, default: ".")
-The directory that rendered CommonMark, assets and HTML writen to.
-This is the directory that will be served out using the "view" action.

-generator
-: (optional) This holds the default YAML configuration filename to use when rendering the Antenna collections as HTML pages.
+The directory that will hold  the HTML and RSS files rendered by the "generate" action or viewed with "preview" action in your web browser.

 collections
-: (required) This holds a list of collections managed by your Antenna instance
+: (required) This holds a list of collections managed by **antenna**.
+For **antenna** to be useful you need to define at least one collection.

 The collections attribute holds a collection objects.
 Each collection object has the following attributes.